aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Now is a good time to commit your changes and swap driver/navigator.

-## 4. Save a hash of the user's password
+## 4. Server-side: Save a hash of the user's password

 While we _are_ saving a new user when they register, we're not currently saving their password properly.
 Have a look at `server/db/users.js` and notice how the `createUser` function is passing the  `password` to the `generateHash` function.
 Currently that function is just returning `"fake-hash-value"`, but we need it to generate a proper hash.